compbiozurich/UZH-BIO392/course-results/2020/Chantal-Heer/Day10_Task.md

 *  What are the three grouped tracks for the bamout?
 What do the colors indicate?
 What diﬀerentiates the pastel versus gray reads?
-> The alignments are grouped in the folowwing groups: 1.
-HC (HaplotypeCaller) 2. normal sample (HCC1143_normal) and 3. tumor sample (HCC1143_tumor)
+> The alignments are grouped in the followwing groups: 1.
+HC (HaplotypeCaller) 2. normal sample (HCC1143_normal) and 3. tumor sample (HCC1143_tumor).
 > The colours indicate the different haloptypes.
 In our case, there are four different haplotypes in the pastel colours red, blue, green and violet.
-In the
-> The read strand in pastel red indicates positive rightward (5' -> 3') DNA strand

-Now, right-click on the alignments track and

-Group by sample
-Color alignments by tag: HC
-Sort by base
+In the normal sample, we see mostly red reads (and one violet read).
+The tumor sample shows reads in pastel green.
+> The grey reads refer to the reference genome (hg38) and the pastel coloured ones to the haplotype.